Ionization of water, Hydrogen Exponent (pH value), Solubility product and Hydrolysis of salt solutions

 The hydrolysis process is opposite to the neutralization process, by dissolution of a salt in water, the acid and alkali (from which the salt is derived) are formed, the acidic or basic property of the salt solution depends upon the respective strength of both the acid and alkali formed due to the solution of the salt in water.

-On dissolving table salt in water hydrochloric acid and sodium hydroxide are not formed but on dissolving ammonium acetate in water, acetic acid, ammonium hydroxide is formed because both of sodium hydroxide and hydrochloric acid are completely ionized (strong electrolytes) while ammonium hydroxide and acetic are incompletely ionized (weak electrolytes).
+On dissolving table salt in water hydrochloric acid and sodium hydroxide are not formed but on dissolving ammonium acetate in water, acetic acid, ammonium hydroxide is formed because both sodium hydroxide and hydrochloric acid are completely ionized (strong electrolytes) while ammonium hydroxide and acetic are incompletely ionized (weak electrolytes).

-When a solute is added to a certain quality of a suitable solvent, at a specified temperature, the solute dissolves, If further solute is added, it also dissolves but this dissolution process doesn’t proceed to endless, we reach to a state where the solution is saturated with the solute and the solution becomes unable to dissolve more solute in its constant volume and temperature.
+When a solute is added to a certain quality of a suitable solvent, at a specified temperature, the solute dissolves, If further solute is added, it also dissolves but this dissolution process doesn’t proceed to endless, we reach a state where the solution is saturated with the solute and the solution becomes unable to dissolve more solute in its constant volume and temperature.

 Any solute added at this stage will precipitate in the solution, A dynamic equilibrium state between the solid substance (solute) and solution (solvent) is established, where the rate of dissolution equals the rate of precipitation and the concentration of the solution remains constant, In this case, the law of mass action can be applied.